accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

   * __Point lookup__.
 All data indexes support point lookup, typically ranging time cost from O(1) to O(log(n)).
 Essentially, there is a trade off with memory size: 1) If entire key space can be put in memory, we simply need a huge array to map any key to its value.
 2) Hashtable collapses the mapping space, with hash as the mapping kernel, thus smaller memory size needed.
 The new space has to be sparse, due to the unpredictable degree of balance in the mapping (unless [perfect hashing](https://en.wikipedia.org/wiki/Perfect_hash_function)).
 3) Coming to trees, keys are indexed by inter connections, rather than address mapping, thus yet more smaller memory size needed.

   * __Range query__.
 Data indexes that preserve sort order can support range query, typically trees.
-Otherwise it has to be a full scan, unless applying guard/segmentation to preserve half sorted, where skiplist can be seen as an example.
+Otherwise it has to be a full scan, unless applying guard/segmentation to preserve partially sorted, where skiplist can be seen as an example.
 Another way to understand range query is that a data index must support looking up a key's neighbors, even the key itself doesn't exist.

   * __Update/insert/deletion cost__.
 An index is essentially a constraint on how data is organized, which implies cost must be spent in write path to maintain such constraint structure.
 Linked structures are easier to insert, while packed arrays have to move data if no empty slots left.
 Besides, a second extra cost can be spent in/off the write path to: 1) Rebalance data structure to reduce tail latency (E.g. Red-back tree rotates).
 2) Handling addressing conflicts (e.g. hashtable).
 3) Space expansion or shrink (e.g. expand 2x array size when hashtable is full, or shrink likewise).
 4) Garbage Collection / GC (e.g. epoch-based memory reclamation) 5) Compact deltas (e.g. Bw-tree page deltas).